Trump's economic promises to Black voters fall short after a modest shift in support for him in 2024

 The immediate political reality is that Trump had a mandate to improve the economy for the middle class, including Black voters.
 But many of those voters now see an administration more focused on deporting immigrants and expanding its own grip on power, possibly threatening Republicans' chances of holding onto the House and key Senate seats in next year's elections.

-“We're in a new era,” said Alexsis Rodgers, political director at The Black Futures Lab.
+“We're in a new era,” said Alexsis Rodgers, political director at the Black to the Future Action Fund.
 “There are people who obviously believed his promises, that Trump was going to do something about the cost of eggs, the cost of housing.
 They’ve seen the focus instead is on ICE raids and downsizing the government.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.